Kwiatens/FloV3R/README.md

 | Male Header Pins 1x3 | 1 | < $0.01 |
 > Total: ~$9.2 + PCB

+Begin soldering SMD resistors, capatitors and an voltage regulator, then solder electrolitic capatitors, LED and finally breakout boars such as Arduino, IMU etc.
+Then plug it into you computer and flash the firmware to it. (todo)

-> Neopixel with cables (this is how it should look like):
+> *Neopixel with cables (this is how it should look like):
 ![IMG_20240205_185522214](https://github.com/Kwiatens/FloV3R/assets/110034652/f8a02026-e44f-48e7-b214-850d3dad86cc)

 [To Do]